-I am an enthusiastic proponent of the idea that we can happily do without an incredible array of things in the name of living an Eco-friendly life, but of course we do still need things.
+I am an enthusiastic proponent of the idea that we could happily do without a lot of stuff in the name of living an eco-friendly life, but of course, we do still need some things.

-Being green doesn’t mean martyring yourself by suffering without these necessities – everything from basics like clothing, food, and shelter, all the way to the seemingly endless minutiae of random objects that makes our lives possible: pens, tweezers, mirrors, coasters, headphones.
+Being green doesn’t mean martyring yourself by suffering without these necessities.
+I wouldn’t expect you to give up the basics like clothing, food, and shelter — or even the seemingly endless minutiae of random objects that so many of us take for granted like pens, tweezers, mirrors, flashlights, and smartphones.

-But if we can’t do without them altogether, there are often ways we can improve how we acquire, take care of, and dispose of these necessities.
+For those items we can’t live without, there are often ways we can improve how we acquire, take care of, and dispose of these necessities.
 There is almost always a greener option just around the corner.

 Did your Grandma have one of those cheerful nylon scrubbers always sitting happily inside of its froggy holder on the side of her sink, too?
-The simple nylon scrubber has been a staple in many kitchens for years, but Eco-friendly alternatives are ready to take its place.
+While simple nylon scrubbers have been a staple in many kitchens for years, eco-friendly alternatives are ready to take their place.

-From simple solutions like scrub pads made from walnut shells or coconut coir fiber-based scrub pads to elegant long-handled bamboo brushes with natural bristles the options for plastic-free scrubbing are endless.
-Plastic-free options reduce waste in production, and due to their natural materials many of these options can be composted after they wear out.
-See, that’s already one less thing taking up space in your (biodegradable) garbage bag!
+From simple solutions like scrubber sponges made with walnut shells or 100% coconut fiber scrub pads to bamboo dish brushes with natural bristles, the options for plastic-free scrubbing are endless.
+Such options reduce the waste of petroleum-based plastic manufacturing, and due to their natural materials, many of these options can be composted after they wear out.

-How did we ever live without it?
-It can be tough to imagine but there was a time before plastic wrap and disposable ziptop bags, and there can be life afterwards, too!
+It can be tough to imagine, but there was a time before plastic wrap and disposable ziplock bags — and there can be life afterward, too!
 Reusable glass containers are great for leftovers, but when you need to seal a bowl, wrap a slab of cheese, or keep the end of a cut cucumber fresh, I love to use a reusable beeswax wrap called Abeego.

-I discovered Abeego at a farmer’s market in Victoria, Canada a few years ago and it has been a staple in my (mostly) plastic-free kitchen ever since.
-Natural cotton and hemp fibers infused with beeswax and tree-resins create a flexible, pliable, reusable sheet that can be molded to fold up leftovers, cover an open container, or hold a sandwich.
-Easy to wipe clean and compostable when it wears out after a year or two, Abeego is an all-in-one solution to replacing plastic wraps and other disposable products in your kitchen.
+I discovered Abeego at a farmer’s market in Victoria, Canada, a few years ago and it has been a staple in my (mostly) plastic-free kitchen ever since.
+Natural cotton and hemp fibers infused with beeswax and tree resins create a flexible, pliable, reusable sheet that you can mold to securely wrap up leftovers, cover an open container, or hold a sandwich.
+Easy to wipe clean and compostable when it wears out after a year or two, Abeego is a great solution for securing your food and keeping it fresh.